KPI-kujo205/4course-web-infra/README.md

 After finishing your job submit a pull request to the `main` branch and assign a reviewer.

-In each folder add a README.md answering the questions in the end.
+In each folder add a README.md answering the questions in the end of the task.